Eatsy Blog

 Common Mistakes in the Restaurant Industry

-• Scheduling without consent: Working on national holidays requires mutual agreement with employees
+• Scheduling without consent: Working on national holidays requires mutual agreement with employees.
+Shift workers scheduled on a holiday still get overtime unless the holiday was pre-negotiated to a different day.

 Use Tools to Avoid Disputes